-- 1. Urges Contracting States to establish and utilize national facilitation committees and adopt policies of cooperation on a regional basis among neighbouring States; - 2.
+- 1. Urges Contracting States to establish and utilize national facilitation committees and adopt policies of cooperation on a regional basis among neighboring States; - 2.
 Urges Contracting States to participate in regional and subregional facilitation programmes of other intergovernmental aviation organizations; - 3.
-Urges Contracting States to take all necessary steps, through national facilitation committees or other appropriate means, for: - a) regularly calling the attention of all interested departments of its government to the need for: - 1) making the national regulations and practices conform to the provisions and intent of Annex 9; and
+Urges Contracting States to take all necessary steps, through national facilitation committees or other appropriate means, for: - a) regularly calling the attention of all interested departments of their governments to the need for: - 1) making the national regulations and practices conform to the provisions and intent of Annex 9: and - 2) working out satisfactory solutions for day-to-day problems in the facilitation field; and - b) taking the initiative in any follow-up action required; - 4.
+Urges Contracting States to encourage the study of facilitation problems by their national and other facilitation committees and to coordinate the findings of their committees on facilitation problems with those of other Contracting States with which they have air links; - 5.
+Urges neighboring and bordering States to consult one another about common problems that they may have in the facilitation field whenever it appears that these consultations may lead to a uniform solution of such problems; - 6.
+Urges Contracting States to encourage their aircraft operators to continue to cooperate intensively with their governments as regards:

-- 2) working out satisfactory solutions for day-to-day problems in the facilitation field; and - b) taking the initiative in any follow-up action required; - 4.
-Urges Contracting States to encourage the study of facilitation problems by their national and other facilitation committees, and to coordinate the findings of their committees on facilitation problems with those of other Contracting States with which they have air links; - 5.
-Urges neighbouring and bordering States to consult one another about common problems that they may have in the facilitation field in cases where whenever it appears that these consultations may lead to a uniform solution of such problems; - 6.
-Urges Contracting States to encourage their aircraft operators to continue to cooperate intensively with their governments as regards: - a) identification and solution of facilitation problems; and - b) developing cooperative arrangements for the prevention of illicit narcotics trafficking, illegal immigration and other threats to national interests; - 7.
-Urges Contracting States to call upon international operators and their associations, to participate to the extent possible in electronic data interchange systems in order to achieve maximum efficiency levels in the processing of passenger and cargo traffic at international terminals; and - 8.
-Urges States and operators, in cooperation with interested international organizations, to make all possible efforts to speed the handling and clearance of air cargo.
+- a) identification and solution of facilitation problems; and - b) developing cooperative arrangements for the prevention of illicit narcotics trafficking, illegal immigration and other threats to national interests; - 7.
+Urges Contracting States to call upon international operators and their associations to participate to the extent possible in electronic data interchange systems in order to achieve maximum efficiency levels in the processing of passenger and cargo traffic at international terminals; and - 8.
+Urges States and operators, in cooperation with interested international organizations, to make all possible efforts to speed the handling and clearance of air cargo, while ensuring, at the same time, the security of the international supply chain.